9 things to know about buying Croatian property

 - How to get help with buying property

 Croatian citizens have the right to purchase all types of property, including agricultural land.
 In addition, citizens have access to housing loans with Croatian banks and also state subsidies.
 For example, there is a subsidy for young people who want to buy their first home.
+More information on this subsidy is available here.

 An EU/EEA citizen can purchase residential property without obtaining consent from the Ministry of Justice.